 A wrongful death action is brought for the exclusive benefit of a decedent is beneficiaries (under his/her last will) or those persons entitled to receive the decedent’s intestate property by law.
 So while the case can only be filed by the estate fiduciary the representative of it is that class of persons entitled to receive damages awarded in the case that receive in the economic benefit.

 But here is an interesting twist and estate representatives watch out.
 A recovery under the wrongful death statute is not part of the decedent’s estate and is distributed without regard to the decedent’s last will and testament.
 Shocking but true, even though only the executor under the last will can file the lawsuit the money goes exclusively to those persons identified in the statute as being entitled to the proceeds.
-(FPN to expand after reading the case)

 The Role of the Fiduciary in a Survival Action Resulting from a Wrongful Death